 Triazine Tolerant Roundup Ready canola (TT-RR) combines triazine tolerance and Roundup Ready technology.
 Bayer Crop Science and Pacific Seeds Australia have successfully combined these two herbicide tolerances through hybrid breeding techniques to produce and develop commercially available varieties.

-For more information on detailed directions for use of Roundup Ready Herbicide with PLANTSHIELD by Monsanto, atrazine and simazine refer to company product label registrations.
+For detailed directions of use for Roundup Ready Herbicide with PLANTSHIELD by Monsanto, atrazine and simazine, please refer to company product label registrations.